hk2166/NIRMAAN_/README.md

 - Provide a registration flow (embedded Google Form) and a project-submission page (also embedded).
 - Serve as a lightweight static site that can be deployed to any static host.

-This repository intentionally contains no server-side code; it’s meant to be deployed as static assets or integrated with a simple backend later.
+This repository intentionally contains no server-side code, it’s meant to be deployed as static assets or integrated with a simple backend later.

 ---